 5. Have you taken steps to manage unexpected events?

 Every good plan requires contingencies for unexpected events, such as illness or job loss.
-Expected or not, more than 80% of women will be solely responsible for their finances at some point in their lives.2 With careful preparation and a well-diversified portfolio, we can help you weather unexpected changes that may come your way.
+With careful preparation and a review of your protection strategies, we can help you weather unexpected changes that may come your way.

 How we can help